arthurlormeauwall/OpenCvTester/README.md

 To use this framework, you first have to import `FakeGui` classe from *fakeGui* package.
 Then you create a `FakeGui` object, passing the path to the image you want to work with to its constructor.

-`FakeGui` classe provides several methods that can mimic all the messages/events the GUI will be able to send to the system; moreover it shows the final Frame in a window and refresh it each time the frame is changed.
+`FakeGui` classe provides several methods that can mimic all the messages/events the GUI will be able to send to the system; moreover it shows the final frame in a window and refresh it each time the frame is changed.

-### 1. Filter database :
+### 1. Filters database :

 In this framework filters are objects that you create and add to the `FiltersDataBase` object, managed by the `FakeGui` object (so you never have to deal directly with the `FiltersDataBase`).
-In the beginning, the filter database is empty.
+In the beginning, the filters database is empty.

 To write your own filter class you have to create a class that extends the `FilterControlledByFloat` class (`import baseClasses.filter.FilterControlledByFloat;`).

 `FilterControlledByFloat` class provide several important things :
 * Two `Frame` objects : `source` and `dest` (input and output frame as yourFilter(source)=dest).
-To get the `Mat` object from a `Frame` object you call the `getFrame()` mehtod.
+To get the `Mat` object from a `Frame` object you call the `getMat()` mehtod.
 * Several float parameters that will be tweakable in the GUI.
 You can access them calling `getParameter(String name)` method.
 * Three abstract methods that you have to implement :
   * `public void setParameterFlags()` : here you create parameters calling `addParameterFlag(String name, Float defaultValue, Float zeroEffectValues)` for each parameter.
 When parameters are set to values specified by zeroEffectValues arguments, bypass is automtically set to true.